mvcss/mvcss.github.com/source/structures.md

 Structures are a project's modules and user interface elements that are too specialized for use across multiple sites.
 In some cases, they might assume a certain context or content type, and in other cases, they might include thematic styles or responsive layout.

-When explaining what characterizes a [Component][component] versus a Structure, we outlined a few considerations that help us determine between the two:
+When explaining what characterizes a Component versus a Structure, we outlined a few considerations that help us determine between the two:

 - Size of scope
 - Dependencies on other modules